 As provided by the Plan, the distribution to which a participant is entitled by reason of normal, early, late, or disability retirement, death, or termination of employment may be made in the form of direct rollover, annuity, cash, or partly in cash and partly as an annuity.
-Upon termination of employment for any reason, a participant who is entitled to a cash lump-sum distribution may elect to request the entire vested interest in his account as of the first day of any calendar quarter following termination.
 The amount of such distribution is equal to the participant's vested account balance on the valuation date.